LCOGT/banzai/README.rst

     curl -LsSf https://astral.sh/uv/install.sh | sh

-Then install BANZAI with CPU-only PyTorch (recommended for most users):
+**The standard install uses** ``--extra cpu``, which installs CPU-only PyTorch.
+This is the recommended default for most users and is what the Docker image and CI use:

 .. code-block:: bash